kheller18/data-structures-algorithms/questions/AWS.md

      + Once done, you can successfully add the instance to a new Auto Scaling group

 140. What are the factors to consider while migrating to Amazon Web Services?
-     + Operational Costs - These include the cost of infrastructure, ability to match demand and supply, transparency, and others.
+     + `Operational Costs`: These include the cost of infrastructure, ability to match demand and supply, transparency, and others.
      + Workforce Productivity
      + Cost avoidance
      + Operational resilience
      + Business agility

 141. What is Recovery Time Objective (RTO) and Recovery Point Objective (RPO) in AWS?
-     + `Recovery Time Objective (RTO)`: or Recovery Time Objective is the maximum time your business or organization is willing to wait for a recovery to complete in the wake of an outage.
+     + `Recovery Time Objective (RTO)`: the maximum time your business or organization is willing to wait for a recovery to complete in the wake of an outage.
-     + `Recovery Point Objective (RPO)`: or Recovery Point Objective is the maximum amount of data loss your company is willing to accept as measured in time.
+     + `Recovery Point Objective (RPO)`: the maximum amount of data loss your company is willing to accept as measured in time.

 142. If you would like to transfer vast amounts of data, which is the best option among Snowball, Snowball Edge, and Snowmobile?
      + AWS Snowball is basically a data transport solution for moving high volumes of data into and out of a specified AWS region.
 On the other hand, AWS Snowball Edge adds additional computing functions apart from providing a data transport solution.
 The snowmobile is an exabyte-scale migration service that allows you to transfer data up to 100 PB.

 143. Explain what T2 instances are?
-     + The T2 Instances are intended to give the ability to burst to a higher performance whenever the workload demands it and also provide a moderate baseline performance to the CPU.
-     + The T2 instances are General Purpose instance types and are low in cost as well.
+     + `T2 Instances`: are intended to give the ability to burst to a higher performance whenever the workload demands it and also provide a moderate baseline performance to the CPU.T2 instances are General Purpose instance types and are low in cost as well.
 They are usually used wherever workloads do not consistently or often use the CPU

 144. What are the advantages of AWS IAM?
      + AWS IAM allows an administrator to provide multiple users and groups with granular access.
 Various user groups and users may require varying levels of access to the various resources that have been developed.
 We may assign roles to users and create roles with defined access levels using IAM.
      + It further gives us Federated Access, which allows us to grant applications and users access to resources without having to create IAM Roles.

 145. Explain Connection Draining
-     + `Connection Draining`: is an AWS service that allows us to serve current requests on the servers that are either being decommissioned or updated.
+     + `Connection Draining`: an AWS service that allows us to serve current requests on the servers that are either being decommissioned or updated.
        + By enabling this Connection Draining, we let the Load Balancer make an outgoing instance finish its existing requests for a set length of time before sending it any new requests.
 A departing instance will immediately go off if Connection Draining is not enabled, and all pending requests will fail.

 146. What is Power User Access in AWS?